thinglabsoss/superbird-tool/Readme.md

 # unplug and replug without holding any buttons
 #   it should boot normally (app should launch), now with adb and usbnet enabled

-ip addr  # you should see usb0 listed
+adb devices # you should see your Car Things serial number ip addr  # you should see usb0 listed
 ```

 ## Known Issues
 * Sometimes flashing can fail mid flash, especially while flashing bigger partitions like `system`.
-If this happens, try opening `superbird_device.py` in a text editor, go to line 161, and change the `MULTIPlLIER` parameter from `8` to `4`.
-If problems persist, change it to `1`.
-This will be a command flag in the future.
+If this happens, try running the command again but with `--slow_burn` before the `--restore-` flag.
+If you're still having issues, try `--slower_burn` instead.
 * Multiple people have reported issues with trying to use superbird-tool on AMD systems, specifically 5000 series systems.
 Sometimes a BIOS update can fix this issue but you may just need to use another computer.
 * The option `--enable_uart_shell` is really only meant to be run on a fresh device.
 It will rewrite `initargs` env var, removing any other changes you made like using a particular system partition every boot.
   * The option `--disable_avb2` will ALSO enable the uart shell; consider using that instead.
 * If you boot from USB mode into burn mode (using `--burn_mode`), `--boot_adb_kernel` won't work.
 This is due to u-boot not setting up some parts of the hardware.
 * In some cases you might get a Timeout Error.
 This happens sometimes if a previous command failed, and you just need to power cycle the device (actually unplug and plug it back in), and try again.
-  * ALSO, avoid connecting the device through a USB hub.
-In my testing, I had many more timeout issues when using a hub.
-  * You might need to power cycle and try again multiple times

-## Making Standalone Binaries

-I have provided a (very barebones) script to generate a standalone `superbird_tool` binary using `nuitka`.

-You need to install `nuitka`, `zstandard` and `ordered-set` packages from pip to use it.

-On Linux, you also need to install `patchelf` from your system package manager. ex: `sudo apt-get install -y patchelf`

-I have not tested this much yet, just a neat idea for now.

-Compilied binaries include `images/` so they should work fine standalone.
+  * If you keep having timeout issues, try different USB cables and/or USB ports, including ports on USB hubs.
+The Car Thing has a slight hardware flaw that makes it very picky about what USB cables and ports actually work.

 # Disclaimer
 "Spotify", "Car Thing" and the Spotify logo are registered trademarks or trademarks of Spotify AB.
 Thing Labs is not affiliated with, endorsed by, or sponsored by Spotify AB.
 All other trademarks, service marks, and trade names are the property of their respective owners.